Fiat Uno: Diesel and Selecta models

-In mid-1983 the 1.3-litre diesel which had already been seen in the Fiorino and the 147 was installed in the Uno as well, originally only for the Italian market.
+In mid-1983, the 1.3-litre diesel which had already been seen in the Fiorino and the 147 was installed in the Uno as well, originally only for the Italian market.
 The Brazilian-built engine was derived from 124-series engines, and was never sold in the United Kingdom.
 It was added to other European markets beginning in early 1984.
 Daily production in mid-1983 was 280 cars, out of a daily total of 2000.
 It was sold as the Uno D (three doors) or the Uno DS ("Super", five doors).
 This badging was the only external giveaway, while in the interior an oil pressure gauge was added.
 It also received extra sound insulation under the hood and along the firewall.
 The engine has 45 PS, as did the smallest 903 cc petrol unit, but with considerably higher torque.
-The weight penalty was 121 kg rather than 79 kg for the 903.
+There was a weight penalty: 121 kg for the Diesel rather than 79 kg for the 903.
 Additional accessories and sound deadening measures accounted for the remainder of the 100 kg weight difference, almost all of it over the front wheels.

 In 1986, a 1.7 litre diesel engined 60DS version was launched together with the Uno Selecta continuously variable transmission (CVT) automatic.
 The 1.7L naturally aspirated diesel was the only diesel Uno sold in the UK.
-The CVT transmission was a co-development with Dutch Van Doorne and Ford, (Fiat owned 24% stake of Van Doorne at that time).
+The CVT transmission was a co-development with Dutch Van Doorne and Ford, (Fiat owned a 24% stake of Van Doorne at that time).
 There was also a 1.4-liter turbodiesel (Uno Turbo D), which offered 72 PS.
-This model was very quick for a small diesel at the time, and had better acceleration than the petrol-engined Uno 70, while fuel consumption was about a third lower.
+This model was quick for a small diesel at the time, and had better acceleration than the petrol-engined Uno 70, while fuel consumption was about a third lower.
 Noise levels were actually marginally lower than those of the 70 SX.
 The suspension was firmer to accommodate the heavier engine, while an oil temperature gauge was standard fitment.

 Uno CS

 The Uno was also produced in Brazil, called Uno CS, and imported in some European countries.
 But it was a totally different car: it was riding on a Fiat 147-derived platform, with four-wheel MacPherson suspension (with transverse leaf spring at the rear).
 Visual differences from the European Uno were the fuel cap, placed on the left, and the bonnet, of a clamshell design and hinged at the front.
-It had also had its own engines, part of the "Brazil" engine series.
+It also had its own engines, part of the "Brazil" engine series.

 Yugo Uno 45R

-From 1988 to 1994, first series Uno was assembled in Kragujevac, Yugoslavia by Zastava.
+From 1988 to 1994, the first series Uno was assembled in Kragujevac, Yugoslavia by Zastava.
 It was fitted with a 903 cc 45 PS engine also used in the Yugo 45.
 Only the three-door version was available.
 Due to a higher price than the Yugo, the Uno 45R was discontinued in 1994, after 2,620 examples had been produced.